Wetlands of Louisiana: Loss of the wetlands

 The wide range of benefits provided by the wetlands of this region were not recognized by a majority of policy makers in the early 20th century.
-Wetlands provide vital ecological services including flood control, fisheries production, carbon storage, water filtration and enhanced disagreement over the relative importance of these factors, although it is probably safe to say that the two major factors now acting are subsidence, mostly from lack of sediment, and salt water intrusion from canals dredged to service oil and gas wells and facilitate oil and gas exploration.
+Wetlands provide vital ecological services including flood control, fisheries production, carbon storage, and water filtration The two major factors are subsidence, mostly from lack of sediment, and salt water intrusion from canals dredged to service oil and gas wells and facilitate oil and gas exploration.
 Further wetland loss is attributed to the construction of the now-closed Mississippi River Gulf Outlet, which introduced salt water into freshwater and intermediate marshes and facilitated significant erosion.
-A brief explanation of various causes follows.

-Subsidence of the coast is certainly occurring.
-Some people blame the direct effects of oil and gas extraction.
-The logic is that as billions of barrels of oil and saltwater and as trillions of cubic feet of gas were removed from the reservoirs in which they had accumulated over millions of years, these reservoirs lost their ability to support the weight of the rocks above.
+Subsidence of the coast can be from the effects of oil and gas extraction.
+As billions of barrels of oil and saltwater and as trillions of cubic feet of gas were removed from the reservoirs in which they had accumulated over millions of years, these reservoirs lost their ability to support the weight of the rocks above.
 As these structures slowly collapsed, the soil above gradually subsided.
 The wetlands on the surface began to sink into the gulf waters.
-Others argue that subsidence is a natural process in deltas, as sediments compress, and that the real problem is the lack of flood waters that would normally deposit new layers of sediment.
+Subsidence is also a natural process in deltas, as sediments compress, and flood waters that would normally deposit new layers of sediment are lacking.
 The role of hurricanes is also a matter of disagreement; some studies show that hurricanes actually build elevation in marshes.
 Another factor is rising sea levels estimated to be about 2mm per year associated with global warming.

 Sediment compaction is also a significant source of wetland loss.
 Compaction rates have been conservatively estimated at 5mm to 10mm or more per year for the organic-rich Holocene sediment (peat) that predominates the Mississippi River Delta environment.
 Given the ubiquity of this compaction-prone sediment in southern Louisiana, coastal restoration project managers (see: Louisiana Coastal Protection and Restoration Authority) must consider the underlying geology of their regions prior to development as to not exacerbate rates of compaction.